Mr-NN-2k3/mini-projects-C-lang/README.md

 # mini-projects

-this is just a project by colledge student plz dont judge
+This is just a project by collage student plz don't judge.